What worries the aviation MRO companies today?

 The aviation MRO (Maintenance, Repair, and Overhaul) industry is responsible for the maintenance and repair of aircraft to ensure they are safe and reliable to operate.
-The COVID-19 pandemic has significantly impacted the industry, resulting in a decrease in air traffic and reduced demand for MRO services.
-As the world recovers from the pandemic, the industry is expected to bounce back.
-However, aviation MRO companies are facing various challenges that are causing concern.
-In this article, we will discuss the top worries of aviation MRO companies.
+As 2023 ends, does the COVID-19 pandemic still impact the industry?
+Workforce shortage, inflation, growing environmental concerns...
+What do MRO players dread the most?
+In this article, we will discuss their top Q4 2023 worries.

 Rising material and labor cost

-According to the Oliver Wyman report, 97 percent of respondent reported increases in material costs - something they attributed largely to OEMs.
+According to an Oliver Wyman report, 97% of respondents reported increases in material costs - something they attributed mainly to OEMs.
 MROs overwhelmingly attribute this additional operating expense to annual OEM material price increases and restrictions they place on the direct sale of OEM-designed parts because of their IP ownership, the report states.

-As it looks now, this is a trend that is expected to continue.
-According to the Oliver Wyman survey, the majority of executives feel OEMs will continue to grow through imposing greater usage restrictions on existing IP and licenses.
+As it looks now, this trend is likely to continue.
+According to the same survey, most executives feel OEMs will continue to grow through imposing more significant usage restrictions on existing IP and licenses.

 Workforce Shortage

-The cost of labour is also increasing—due in part to a lack of labour supply, driven by an ageing workforce, coupled with a dwindling supply of newly educated ready to take on a role as a maintenance technician.
+The cost of labor is also increasing—due in part to a lack of labor supply, driven by an aging workforce, coupled with a dwindling supply of newly educated ready to take on a role as a maintenance technician.
 Without a stark change, this trend can be expected to continue for the foreseeable future.

 Further OEM expansion

-Companies, such as Airbus and Boeing have set tremendously ambitious goals for themselves—Airbus set a goal to double their aftermarket spending by 2035, adding up to a total of $1.8 trillion by 2035, or annual growth rate of 4.6 percent.
+Companies such as Airbus and Boeing have set tremendously ambitious goals for themselves—Airbus set a goal to double their aftermarket spending by 2035, adding up to a total of $1.8 trillion by 2035, or an annual growth rate of 4.6 percent.
 Similarly, Boeing set the goal of tripling its MRO revenue over the next decade.
 The ability for OEMs to rapidly seize market share in the aftermarket is thanks, in large part, to their hold on intellectual property (IP).
-Primarily true of engine and component manufacturers, at the moment, MROs are fearful of the very possible scenario that OEMs try and recapture even more IP, using it as leverage in a push for even greater market share.
+Primarily true of engine and component manufacturers, at the moment, MROs are fearful of the possibility that OEMs try to recapture even more IP, using it as leverage in a push for even greater market share.

 Financial Challenges

-The aviation MRO industry is capital-intensive, and MRO companies require significant investments in equipment, training, and maintenance to remain competitive.
-The COVID-19 pandemic has had a significant impact on the financial health of MRO companies.
-With the reduction in air traffic, airlines cut back on maintenance spending, resulting in reduced demand for MRO services.
-The slow recovery of air traffic has further impacted the demand for MRO services, leading to reduced revenue and profitability.
+The aviation MRO industry is capital-intensive, and MRO companies require significant equipment, training, and maintenance investments to remain competitive.
+Although the COVID-19 pandemic is not at its peak anymore, it has significantly impacted the financial health of MRO companies.
+At the time, aerospace traffic reduction led airlines to cut back on maintenance spending, reducing demand for MRO services.
+As we speak (Q4 2023), the air traffic has fully recovered.
+But, as it took time for the aerospace industry to return to normal, it also took time for MRO services to regain their pre-pandemic revenue and profitability.

-The financial challenges facing MRO companies are further compounded by access to capital.
-Financial institutions are tightening their lending standards, making it difficult for MRO companies to access the capital they need to maintain operations and invest in new technologies.
+Of course, the financial challenges MRO companies face are also compounded by access to capital.
+It was already the case during and after the pandemic, but the current recession trend of the market leads financial institutions to tighten their lending standards.
+As a result, MRO companies struggle to access the capital they need to maintain operations and invest in new technologies.

 Technological Advancements

-The aviation industry is constantly evolving, with new technologies and processes emerging regularly.
+The aviation industry constantly evolves, with new technologies and processes emerging regularly.
 MRO companies must keep up with these advancements to remain competitive.
 However, the cost of implementing new technology can be a concern for MRO companies, particularly for smaller companies.
-Additionally, the lack of industry standards for new technology can create uncertainty and additional costs for MRO companies.
+Additionally, the need for industry standards for new technology can create uncertainty and additional costs for MRO companies.

-The implementation of new technologies can also require significant investments in training and infrastructure.
-For example, the adoption of predictive maintenance technologies requires significant investments in data analytics and software, as well as the training of technicians to use these technologies effectively.
+Implementing new technologies can also require significant investments in training and infrastructure.
+For example, adopting predictive maintenance technologies requires substantial investments in data analytics and software, as well as the training of technicians to use these technologies effectively.

 Sustainability

-The aviation industry is facing increasing pressure to address environmental concerns, and MRO companies are not exempt from this trend.
-MRO companies must comply with regulatory requirements while balancing the need for sustainability with profitability.
-Many MRO companies are investing in sustainable practices to reduce their environmental impact, such as the use of more fuel-efficient engines and the adoption of sustainable practices in their operations.
+In this context, the aviation industry faces increasing pressure to address environmental concerns, and MRO companies are not exempt from this trend.
+Like their fellow aviation companies, MRO players must comply with regulatory requirements while balancing the need for sustainability with profitability.
+Many MRO companies are investing in sustainable practices to reduce their environmental impact, such as using more fuel-efficient engines and adopting sustainable practices in their operations.

 The adoption of sustainable practices may require significant investments in infrastructure, such as the installation of solar panels or the use of electric-powered ground support equipment.
-However, these investments can help MRO companies reduce their operating costs over the long term.
+However, these investments can help MRO companies reduce operating costs over the long term

 Supply Chain Disruptions

 MRO companies rely on a global supply chain for parts and materials, and disruptions can impact their operations.
-The COVID-19 pandemic has exposed the vulnerabilities of the aviation supply chain, with many MRO companies experiencing delays and shortages of critical parts.
+As demonstrated by the COVID-19 pandemic, unforeseen events bring out the vulnerabilities of the aviation supply chain.
+For many MRO players, this has translated into delays, critical parts shortages, and costly expedited services.

-MRO companies need to build a more resilient supply chain to mitigate the impact of future disruptions.
+MRO companies need to adopt new strategies to build a more resilient supply chain and mitigate the impact of future disruptions.
 This may include developing relationships with multiple suppliers, increasing inventory levels, and implementing new technologies to improve supply chain visibility and flexibility.

 Regulatory Compliance